ex-rookie/git-create-repo/README.md

 # git-create-repo
-Create new GitHub repository from Unix based Command line
+Add a custom command to create new GitHub repository from Unix based Command line

 ### Prerequisites: